Divine Prosperity: Heresy or What? #4:

 4. The wicked servant suffered from what would be termed in our times “class envy,” the root of socialism of which there is an epidemic in the Church today.
 Whether his bitterness and envy arose because he just naturally passive-aggressive or he was disgruntled because he was only entrusted with a single talent, Jesus doesn’t say.

 A final thought before we move on: remember those “great and precious promises” mentioned in that passage from 2 Peter I just quoted?
-They were referring to the Old Testament because the NT canon had not been assembled at that time, though admittedly Paul’s writings were being regarded as Scripture by then.
-So the objections I have heard to my previous articles dealing with the OT regarding this topic are moot.
+They were referring to the Old Testament because the New Testament canon had not been completed at that time, though admittedly Paul’s writings were being regarded as Scripture by then.
+So the objections I have heard to my previous articles dealing with the Old Testament regarding this topic are moot.
 Not to mention that Paul himself stated, “…all the promises of God in Him are Yes, and in Him Amen…

 Selah!